Jurgen Klopp: Getting vaccinated should be mandatory ‘from moral point of view’

 While the Reds boss accepts that view is unenforceable, the German, outspoken in his support of the vaccination programme, thinks players have a responsibility to follow the vast majority of the population.

-Klopp said 99 per cent of his squad were fully vaccinated and have either had or were due to have their booster shot.
+Klopp said 99 per cent of his squad was fully vaccinated and had either had – or were due to have – their booster shot.

 “From a moral point of view it should be mandatory for each person I think but that’s not from a legal point of view, if that makes sense,” Klopp said.